Greg Zipadelli: Racing career

-He briefly returned to crew chief on June 14, 2020, in the Xfinity Series when Chase Briscoe’s crew chief, Richard Boswell, was suspended.
+Zipadelli briefly returned to crew chief on June 14, 2020, in the Xfinity Series when Chase Briscoe’s crew chief, Richard Boswell, was suspended.
 The race was a success, as Briscoe won, giving Zipadelli his first Xfinity Series win.

 SHR closed down after the 2024 season (although co-owner Gene Haas retained ownership of 1 of the team's 4 Cup Series charters and SHR's Xfinity Series operations and continued fielding those entries as a new team, Haas Factory Team) and in February 2025, Zipadelli joined Rette Jones Racing, an ARCA Menards Series, NASCAR Canada Series and late model team, as their Vice President of Business Operations.